C26Singh/Docker/README.md

 # Docker
-Docker is a virtualization tool used to package application and its dependencies inside it as portable artifacts.
+Docker is a platform that allows developers to package, distribute, and run applications and their dependencies in isolated containers.
 ## Table of Contents

 - [Container](#container)